 Headcount, process and cost efficiency gains

 "Mining is really our sweet spot for automated mass travel booking, because of the physical amount of people required to operate a mine.
 They are going to remote places and often they'll be using multiple types of transport to get there.
 It's not uncommon to have to move 10,000 or 15,000 people at almost no notice if there is an emergency.
 Being able to do this through technology is going to be cheaper and quicker than doing it offline, as you will need a lot fewer people to manage the situation."

-David Naftzger, Lead Product Manager, E-Commerce, Product Management, Amex GBT Amex GBT 'follow-the-sun' servicing 24/7 service
+David Naftzger, Lead Product Manager, E-Commerce, Product Management, Amex GBT

+Amex GBT 'follow-the-sun' servicing

+24/7 service

 Intelligent call routing enabling seamless service between hubs, and global program, content and information sharing.

+Consistency

+all hubs.

-Consistency Global access to traveler profiles and booking data shared across all hubs.
+Global access to traveler profiles

+and booking data shared across

+Expertise

-Expertise Specialist EMM professionals, providing expert service around the clock.
+Specialist EMM professionals, providing expert service around the clock.

 "As well as last-minute changes, 24/7 service, efficiency and agility, a key factor is nurturing a strong relationship with the client and understanding their needs - building that close co-operation between management, crewing departments, crew coordinators and our travel counselors."
-Anne-Merete Ask, EMM Director, Amex GBT The advantages of Fly-in-Fly-out (FIFO) Travel Automation - Clients can manage all site travel through their workforce management platform - Brings multiple data sources together (for both employees and contractors) into a single traveler profile - Commercial flight schedules and bookings are fully automated, with a single platform for booking and planning - Optimize use of charter flights when and where appropriate - Provides up-to-the-minute visibility of commercial and site travel in one place - Seamless integration makes it easier to manage disruption with itinerary changes flowing automatically through workforce management tools - Consolidates multiple data sources together for in-depth reporting and insights
+Anne-Merete Ask, EMM Director, Amex GBT - workforce management platform - employees and contractors) into a single traveler profile - Commercial flight schedules and bookings are fully automated, with a single platform for booking and planning - appropriate - Seamless integration makes it easier to manage disruption with itinerary changes flowing automatically through workforce management tools - in-depth reporting and insights